winglang/wing/docs/docs/01-start-here/02-getting-started.md

 ## Getting Started

 As you prepare to start taking flight with Wing, there are a few things you need to do to get set up.
-This guide will walk you through the steps to install the Wing CLI, create a new project, and run it using the Wing Console, and then deploy it to AWS!
+This guide will walk you through the steps to install the Wing CLI, create a new project, and run it using the Wing Console, then finally deploying it to AWS!

 > Want to skip the installation and get started right away?
 Check out the [Wing playground](https://www.winglang.io/play/)!